 (Heb 4:5) And in this again, If they shall enter into my rest.

 God spoke of the 7th Day (Sabbath) for people to rest in, He sanctified it and blessed it.
-He also gave the example by resting in it Himself (Gen. 2:1-2) and in this again, they shall enter into my rest.
-But they didn’t!
-They refused!
+He also gave the example by resting in it Himself (Gen 2:1-2) and in this again, they refused to enter into His rest.

 (Heb 4:15) For we have not an high priest which cannot be touched with the feeling of our infirmities; but was in all points tempted like as we are, yet without sin.